ti-oluwa/crypt/README.md

 > Another reason why you may want to save your key signature is to remove the overhead of generating a new cryptkey every time you want to encrypt or decrypt data.
 Especially when the signature strength is maxed out(3).
 You can just load the signature from a file and use it to create a new cryptkey.

-### Let's talk about the cryptkey signatures
+### Let's talk about cryptkey signatures

 The cryptkey signature is a NamedTuple which contains...?
-You guessed it!
+Right!
 A public key, a private key, an encrypted master key and a hash method.

 The cool thing about cryptkey signatures is that once created, they cannot be modified.
 So we can access the public key, private key, encrypted master key and hash method without worrying about them being modified.